Best of Japan Tour including Hiroshima

 WHAT'S INCLUDED IN THE JAPAN TOUR

-- Sharing a twin room at 3-star hotels
+- Sharing a twin room at 3-star hotels with breakfast

-- Tour of Tokyo
+- Full day tours of Tokyo & Nikko

 - Half-day tour of Hiroshima